photo of ucann app

 Current State

 As my advisor once said when I was interviewing him for this project, “The homepage of student admin is a wasted opportunity.”
 The site gives equal weight to all the different functionalities.
 Additionally, the navigation is clunky, resulting in having to go in and out of pages without proper back buttons.
-In my experience, I never used some of the tiles, however, I wanted to validate my hypothesis.
-I decided to create a survey to gauge the student body's opinion on the application
+However, I wanted to validate that these were the impressions of the general student body.
+I created a survey to assess the tendencies of the user base and their pain points with the site.

 Survey Results n=129

-I then created a survey to gain insight into the most and least used aspects of Student Admin as well as students pain points.
-I sent this email out through the UConn daily newsletter, which gained some traction allowing for an even distribution of years and majors.
+I disseminated this survey through the UConn daily newsletter, which gained some traction allowing for an even distribution of years and majors.

 Top Five Most Used Functions of Student Admin